AreJohn/HR-Analysis-of-Employee-Absenteeism/README.md

 FROM Absenteeism
 WHERE Season IS NULL
 ```
-For months that have 0, the reason for absenteeism is incomplete submission and the absenteeism time in hours is 0 hours
+**For months that have 0, the reason for absenteeism is incomplete submission and the absenteeism time in hours is 0 hours.**

 ##### 7. What was the most reported absenteeism reason?
 ```sql